cmoinard/cmoinard.github.io/_posts/2022-12-11-fsharp-music-theory-01-random-note.md

 `A#` and `Bb` are enharmonic, it means that they produce the same sound.

-If you increase (or decrease) a note by 12 semitones, you'll have the same note but with a higher (or lower) pitch, these notes are called octaves.
+If you add 12 semitones to a note, upwards or downwards, the note will be the same from the start but with a higher or lower pitch.
+They are called octaves.

 ![Piano with all the C marked as octaves](/assets/images/fsharp-music-theory/Octaves.jpg)

 ## Code

-Like I said before, some notes produce the same sound, so I will represent only sharp notes and not flat ones to simplify.
+Like I said before, some notes produce the same sound, so for the sake of simplicity, I will represent only sharp notes and not flat ones for now.

 ```fsharp
 type Note =